Disney’s ‘Miracle’ Actor Michael Mantenuto Dead At 35 From Apparent Suicide

 Col. Guillaume “Will” Beaurpere, the group commander of the U.S. Army’s 1st Special Forces Group, Mantenuto’s army unit, confirmed in a release on Thursday, April 27, that Mantenuto was found dead in his car by officers of the Des Moines Police Department, Hollywood Life reports.

-The former university of Maine hockey player joined the military after he left the entertainment industry.
+The former University of Maine hockey player joined the military after he left the entertainment industry.
 Colonel Guillaume “Will” Beaurpere who officially announced his death was the commander of his army unit.

 “Those of you that knew Mike will remember him for his passionate love for his family and his commitment to the health of the force,” Colonel Guillaume Beaurpere said in a press release, according to WCVB-TV.

-News of the former actor’s death shocked thousands of sports fans across the world who recalled his performance in the 2004 Disney hockey film Miracle.
+News of the former actor’s death shocked thousands of sports fans across the world who recalled his performance in the 2004 Disney hockey film, Miracle.
 Miracle is a sports docudrama about the 1980 U.S. men’s hockey team led by coach Herb Brooks.
 The team won the gold medal in the 1980 Winter Olympics after defeating the highly-rated Soviet team in the finals.

 Disney ‘Miracle’ hockey star Mantenuto kills self in Iowa https://t.co/XjFmDnrgui pic.twitter.com/5uDmSESar8